-In this blog post, we introduce our newly launched product Capitainer®B 50, a self-sampling card that can collect and store 2 x 50μL of whole blood.
+In this blog post, we introduce our newly launched product Capitainer®B 50, a self sampling solution for dried blood spot testing that can collect and store 2 x 50μL of whole blood.
 With its volumetric accuracy and unique capacity for larger blood volumes than existing microsampling devices, Capitainer®B 50 expands the range of analyses that can be undertaken with dried blood spot testing, allowing laboratories to measure multiple analytes in a single sample, and quantify low-abundance analytes that cannot be measured accurately in lower volume samples.

 Dried blood spot (DBS) testing is a microsampling method based on dried spots of whole blood.
 The technique is widely used in newborn screening programmes, to monitor patients with inherited metabolic disorders, and for the analysis of hundreds of molecules involved in health and disease, including nucleic acids, small molecule drugs, proteins, enzymes and antibodies (for an extensive overview, see Reference 1).

 In a typical DBS testing workflow, blood is removed from an individual and immediately applied to a DBS filter paper for drying.
 In the laboratory, circular discs of a certain diameter are cut from the dried filter paper spots.
 These discs, also known as sub-punches, hold approximately 3-10 µL of blood, and serve directly as the sample for many downstream testing applications in microtitre plates.